 Add ingredients to a shaker, fill with ice and shake to chill.
 Strain into a chilled cocktail glass and garnish with an orange twist.

 You may recall that we used Lillet way back at the beginning of our Drink of the Week adventure in the 20th Century cocktail.
-It's also a key ingredient in the Vesper.
-If you don't have a bottle of Lillet in your refrigerator, I suppose I will just have to keep giving you reasons to buy some.
-It's not expensive, and it really is nice to have around.
+It’s also a key ingredient in the Vesper.
+If you don’t have a bottle of Lillet in your refrigerator, we will just have to keep giving you reasons to buy some.
+It’s not expensive, and it really is nice to have around.
 Finally, fresh squeezed lemon juice balances the sweet.

 The garnish is an important part of any cocktail recipe.
 Some drinks have options and can go with one item or another, but here, you want a nice, wide piece of orange peel.
 Snap the zest to send oils spraying over the surface of the drink, then, rub it around the rim of the glass, and please drop it in with the peel side up, not the ugly white pith.
 It’s Halloween, and everyone wants to see that splash of orange!